Preset Profiles¶

 - Chat — Bound to the current chat

-The snapshot records the current preset and the enabled/disabled state of every block.
+The snapshot records the current preset, the enabled/disabled state of every block, and the current prompt-variable selections.

 Use Cases¶